FyraLabs/subatomic/README.md

 }
 ```

-Currently, the JWT uses HS256, as an example payload:
+Currently, the JWT uses HS256.
+Here is an example payload:

 ```json
 {